xen-project/xen/docs/misc/xen-command-line.markdown

 > Default: `4G`

-Specify the maximum address to allocate certain strucutres, if used in combination with the `low_crashinfo` command line option.
+Specify the maximum address to allocate certain structures, if used in combination with the `low_crashinfo` command line option.

 ### crashkernel